 On July 17, 2018 the Company completed a public offering of 17,948,717 common shares with a nominal value of CHF 0.02 each, Series A warrants each entitling its holder to purchase 0.35 of a common share and for an aggregate of 6,282,050 common shares, and Series B warrants entitling its holder to purchase 0.25 of a common share for an aggregate of 4,487,179 common shares (the "July 2018 Registered Offering").
-The exercise price for both series Warrants is CHF 0.39.
-The net proceeds to us from the July 2018 Registered Offering were approximately \$6.2 million (or \$7.2 million if the underwriters exercise in full their over-allotment option), after deducting underwriting discounts and other offering expenses payable by us.
-The underwriter was granted a 30-day option to purchase up to 2,692,307 additional common shares and/or additional Series A warrants to purchase up to 942,307 common shares and/or additional Series B warrants to purchase up to 673,076 common shares.
-As of August 14, 2018, the underwriters have not exercised their over-allotment option.
+The exercise price for both series Warrants is CHF 0.39 per common share.
+The net proceeds to us from the July 2018 Registered Offering were approximately \$6.2 million, after deducting underwriting discounts and other offering expenses payable by us.

-The Company had transaction costs amounting to CHF 743,727.
-The transactions costs were recorded as CHF 648,711 in equity for the issuance of the common shares and CHF 95,016 to finance expense in the statement of profit or loss and comprehensive loss for the issuance of the warrants.
+The Company had transaction costs amounting to CHF 851,692.
+The transactions costs were recorded as CHF 742,833 in equity for the issuance of the common shares and CHF 108,809 to finance expense in the statement of profit or loss and comprehensive loss for the issuance of the warrants.